corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/tracing.md

   # -- URL for the endpoint to send Zipkin-format distributed traces to for example http://tempo:9411
   endpoint: ""
   # --  Number of request traces to sample per second, defaults to 1 sample per second.
 Set to 'unlimited' to record all
-  traces, but in this case amount of tracing data produced can be quite vast.
+  traces, but in this case the amount of tracing data produced can be quite vast.
   samplesPerSecond: "1"
 ```